 15. Are you patient?

 You do not focus solely on short-term profits or objectives.
 You know that it takes time to profit from any entrepreneurial activity, and you are ready to wait for it.
-You set up long-term goals and prepare to successfully achieve the.
-If you want to learn more about how to set goals for your business have a look at the following article: Set Goals for Your Business.
+You set up long-term goals and prepare to successfully achieve them.

 Copyright © 2000 - 2017, International Finance Corporation.
 All Rights Reserved.